-A comprehensive review of the evidence of the harm caused by exposure to secondhand smoke by the US Surgeon General concluded that there was no safe level of exposure.3 Even relatively brief exposure can trigger acute reactions in people with pre-existing respiratory or circulatory conditions.
+A comprehensive review of the evidence of harm caused by exposure to secondhand smoke by the US Surgeon General concluded that there was no safe level of exposure.
+Even relatively brief exposure can trigger acute reactions in people with pre-existing respiratory or circulatory conditions.
 There are over 250,000 adults in Wales with asthma among whom cigarette smoke is the one of the most common triggers.

-If the regulations were to change, it is possible that actors would be offered the chance to use tobacco-free herbal cigarettes as opposed to ordinary cigarettes.
-However, herbal cigarettes also pose a risk to the smoker and those around them as they produce tar, carbon monoxide and other toxins when smoked.4
+If the regulations were to change, it is possible that actors would be offered the chance to use tobacco-free herbal cigarettes rather than ordinary cigarettes.
+Herbal cigarettes also pose a risk to the smoker and those around them as they produce tar, carbon monoxide and other toxins when smoked.^{iv}

-We understand that fake cigarettes are available that could be used when it is deemed necessary to show an actor smoking.
-An example of high quality props and computerised graphics can be seen in a recent episode of the Big Bang Theory where a monkey appeared to be smoking a lit cigarette which was in fact a prop5, and anecdotal evidence from Scotland suggests that independent producers are using props in place of a lit substance.
+Fake cigarettes are available that could be used when it is deemed necessary to show an actor smoking.
+An example of high quality props and computerised graphics can be seen in a recent episode of the Big Bang Theory where a monkey appeared to be smoking a lit cigarette which was in fact a prop^v, and anecdotal evidence from Scotland suggests that independent producers are using props in place of a lit substance.